kevingstewart/sslo-external-layered-architecture/README.md

 **HA example**: (a separate configuration YAML file is needed for each L4 LB peer)

-*Also note that the SSLO-side return interface does not require a floating self-IP*
+*Also note that the SSLO-side return interface does not require a floating self-IP in HA mode*

 ```
 name: layer3a service